Legal process

 Do Lowell Financial issue CCJs?

-Lowell Financial do not issue County Court Judgements (CCJs), but if you fail to work with us we might instruct Lowell Solicitors to act on our behalf, who may request a CCJ from the court.
-If you don’t respond when Lowell Solicitors try to contact you, they’ll send a letter telling you they may start legal proceedings.
-If you still don’t respond to this, Lowell Solicitors may begin legal proceedings, which could result in a CCJ.
-To learn more, please visit Lowell Solicitors’ website.
+Lowell Financial do not issue County Court Judgements (CCJs), but if you fail to work with us we may instruct our solicitors to act on our behalf, who may request a CCJ from the court.
+If you don’t respond when our solicitors try to contact you, they’ll send a letter telling you they may start legal proceedings.
+If you still don’t respond to this, our solicitors may begin legal proceedings, which could result in a CCJ.
+This could mean fees and interest are added which would increase your outstanding balance.
+To learn more, please visit our solicitors’ website.

-How long does a CCJ from Lowell Solicitors show on a credit file?
+How long does a CCJ from our solicitors show on a credit file?

 A County Court Judgement (CCJ) will stay on your credit file for 6 years.
 However, if you pay the CCJ in full within the first calendar month after it’s been issued, it will be removed from your credit file.
 To learn more about CCJs, please visit Experian’s website.